axieinfinity/ronin-documentation/docs/basics/white-paper.md

 To perform a non-detectable attack—when the Byzantine validators can only seal at most one block on each block height—the attacker must control the majority of validators.
 Fortunately, the selection of Governing Validators guarantee the majority of validators are honest, thus ensuring the security of Ronin.

 ## Rewards
-Out of the total supply of 1,000,000,000 RON tokens, 25% are allocated to fund staking rewards.
+Out of the total supply of 1,000,000,000 RON tokens, 25% are allocated to fund the staking reward.
 According to the [release schedule](./tokenomics.md), the rewards are set to be allocated over 108 months.

 ### Rewards for validators and delegators
-Validators have two sources of rewards: transaction fees and 90\% of staking rewards.
-When the validator generates a block, they earn the transaction fees in that block and some fixed amount of staking rewards.
+Validators have two sources of rewards: transaction fees and 90\% of the staking reward.
+When the validator generates a block, they earn the transaction fees in that block and some fixed amount of the staking reward.

 * The reward is not sent to the validator right away, but is distributed and accumulated on a smart contract.
 * At the end of each day, the smart contract allocates the reward to the validator and their delegators.
-The allocation happens only to validators who are elibigle to receive rewards (not being [slashed](./../validators/slashing/slashing.mdx)).
+The allocation happens only to validators who are eligible to receive the reward (not being [slashed](./../validators/slashing/slashing.mdx)).
-* The validator and their delegators can claim the allocated rewards at the end of the day.
+* The validator and their delegators can claim the allocated reward at the end of the day.

 Each validator can set a commission rate that indicates the percentage of the self-allocated reward.
 The remaining reward is allocated based on the staked amount.